toomyem/cex-bot/README.md

 usage
 =====
-Buy some ghashes, set parameters at the beginning of trader.py file and run it ;)
+Buy some ghashes, set parameters in the config.py file and run trader.py ;)

 parameters
 ==========